riccio8/riccio8/README.md

 ---
 # 👋 Hi, I’m 0x90

 I'm a student passionate about hacking, especially reverse engineering.
 I’m a quick learner currently focused on mastering Assembly language.
 My main programming languages are C++, Python, and Go (Golang).
-I’m also improving my basic **Arduino** skills and have experience with **Unity**—though I'm not particularly passionate about game development, I understand the basics well.
+Improving a lot my assembly skills.
+I’m also improving my basic **Arduino** skills and have experience with **Unity**—though I'm not particularly passionate about game development- I understand all fast and well.

 ## 👀 Interests
 I’m interested in computers and technology, especially low-level programming, cybersecurity, Windows API development, and network analysis.